CerebralPalsyDeveloper/CerebralPalsyLikeMe-Rebuild/cplm-backend/README.md

-# Cerebral Palsy Like Me - Backend
+# Cerebral Palsy Like Me - Rebuild - Backend

 A Fastify-based REST API backend for the Cerebral Palsy Like Me application, designed to help individuals with cerebral palsy find specialists and assistive devices.